Rathnayaka00/multiple-disease-prediction-system/README.md

 ## Disclaimer
 This project is intended for informational purposes only and does not constitute medical advice.
 Always seek the guidance of qualified healthcare providers for any health concerns.

----

-Copy and paste this content into your `README.md` file, and adjust the repository link as needed.